arlettedata/proj/tutorial/TUTORIAL.md

 Explanation:<br> `sort[]` takes multiple sort values, in the order of major sort values to minor sort values.
 Descending sort orders are accomplished through negation.
 The convention used to string values in desceding order is to first coerce using as a string and then use negation: e.g. sort

 `count[]` is an aggregate function.
 All non-aggregate columns are considered to be groups.

-We do not need the curly brackets around `profit` and `segment`, because those path specifications do not contain any spaces or other special characters.

 <br>